invertedv/testGo/docs/gomFile.md

 - econFields: \<field\><br>
 is the geo field that is the join field between the mortgage data and the economic data (*e.g.* zip).
 <br><br>
-- modelTable: \<ClickHouse table\><br>
+- outputTable: \<ClickHouse table\><br>
 is the name of the ClickHouse table to create with the modeling sample.

 ***Notes***<br>
 You can stratify on any field, including the target field.
-However, not all fields are available at the first pass -- essentially only fields that are available at the as-of date.
+However, not all fields are available at the first pass -- essentially only fields that are available at the as-of date are available.
 If you stratify on the target field in pass2, you should **not** specify any other fields.

 Building the data will (re)create the output directory.
-A nything in the directory will be lost.
+Anything in the directory will be lost.

 ### buildModel Keys